ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 I broke it into three standalone parts.
 Excluding the one you're reading right now, the other two
 are:
-* [The Sixteen Bottles of Wine Riddle](/2025/08/11/Wine/) -- I thought of this riddle while trying to think of a simpler version Hyper-Wordle to use as a toy example to introduce some concepts.
+* [The Sixteen Bottles of Wine Riddle](/2025/08/11/Wine/) -- I thought of this riddle while trying to think of a simpler version Hyper Wordle to use as a toy example to introduce some concepts.
 Despite trying to make it as simple and symmetric as possible, it still ended up having a surprising amount of depth!
 * [Writing Wordle bots for fun and profit](/2025/08/23/Wordle/) -- This gives some context